kohta9521/VYBE_Official_Website/README.md

 # VYBE Official WebSite

+VYBE is

+BE CLEAN,
+BE BE COOL,
+BE CASUAL,

-VYBE is BE CLEAN, BE BE COOL, BE CASUAL BE CASUAL, VYBE is an environmental issues community for young people.
+VYBE is an environmental issues community for young people.
 This repository is the official website of the community.

 # DEMO